 My goal is to help you build capital more quickly by improving the efficiency with which your business sources products.

 I'm going to help you find more products and save more time by leveraging product sourcing virtual assistants.

 "But I can't afford to hire anyone!"
 We can fix that.
 I'm going to show you how to get someone who will deliver real results without costing an arm and a leg.

 Let's begin.
-Unfortunately, the starting point has to be covering some basic terminology so that everything else I say in this (rather long) guide makes sense.
+Unfortunately, the starting point has to cover some basic terminology, so that everything else I say in this (rather long) guide makes sense.

 “VA” = Virtual Assistant.
-Virtual Assistants can perform many tasks for you, but this article is focused on them solely as product sourcing employees.
+Virtual Assistants can perform many tasks for you, but we focus this article on them solely as product sourcing employees.

 “Double Dipping” = Refers to employees who work for you and someone else at the same time.
 I mention it a few times because it is one of the most common problems I see and a silent killer of product profitability (I will explain more on that later).

 “Sourcing” = Refers to the act of finding products that can be bought and then resold for a profit.
 In this article, I am referring to products that can be purchased online and then sold on Amazon or eBay.
 My experience is with Amazon, but the same principles apply for eBay as well.

 “BOLO” = An abbreviation for “Be On the Look Out.”
 This product lead that sellers have identified and shared with other sellers.
 This typically applies to retail arbitrage but is mentioned sparingly throughout this article.